AFCON 2025: Morocco pushes for 2-year prison sentences for 18 Senegal fans

-AFCON 2025: Morocco Demands 2 Years Jail for 18 Senegalese Fans Arrested During Final
+AFCON 2025: Morocco Demands 2-Year Jail for 18 Senegalese Fans Arrested During Final

 - Moroccan prosecutors are seeking jail terms of up to two years for 18 Senegalese fans after the AFCON final